Analyze successful stores in existing markets

 You'll use the trade area rings as an input to create summary reports.

-- In the Geoprocessing pane, click the back button and search for and choose Summary Reports.
+- In the Geoprocessing pane, click the Back button.
+Search for and open the Summary Reports tool.

 Next, you'll specify an output location.

-- For Output Folder, click the Browse button and browse to a desired location to save your reports.
+- For Output Folder, click the Browse button.

 - Expand the